fsvreddit/trending-tattler/redditwiki.md

 ###Sticky Comment

 This gives you the option to create a sticky comment on the post as a "welcome" to people who might need a reminder of your subreddit's rules.
 You can choose to sticky a new comment regardless of whether there is one already present, or choose to only sticky a new comment if there's not one there already.

+##Test Mode

+This allows you to test out action settings in a small (under 50 subscriber) test subreddit.
+When enabled, you can set a keyword for a post title which when matched treats the post as if it is in a trending feed.

+When using this option, remember that the application runs on a schedule (once per 30 minutes, with the exact "past the hour" time randomised per install) so notifications will take some time to appear.